Loren J. Giesler, Extension Plant Pathologist

 Field Symptoms

 The first indication of a problem is when soybean yields are lower than expected or are dropping when soybean are planted in the field.
 Lower yields will usually be associated with dryer growing seasons.
-Low levels of SCN may not produce visible aboveground symptoms, yet yields may be reduced.
 High SCN levels can cause plant stunting and yellowing.
-Aboveground symptoms can be confused with damage from compaction, nutrient deficiencies, drought stress, low-lying wet areas, herbicide injury, and other plant diseases.
+Above ground symptoms can be confused with damage from compaction, nutrient deficiencies, drought stress, low-lying wet areas, herbicide injury and other plant diseases.
 Circular to oval areas of stunted, yellowed plants can be observed.
-Areas of SCN injury are typically elongated in the direction of tillage practices, since the cysts are spread by tillage equipment.
+Low levels of SCN can cause significant yield loss with no noticeable above ground symptoms.
+For this reason, many producers are unaware of the pest and are not actively managing for SCN.
+Areas of SCN injury are typically elongated in the direction of tillage practices since the cysts are spread by tillage equipment.

 Plant Symptoms